Focus and Scope

 Information for authors

-Interested in submitting to European Journal of Social Impact and Circular Economy?
+Interested in submitting to the European Journal of Social Impact and Circular Economy?
 We recommend that you review the Focus and Scope section page for the journal's interest areas, as well as the Submission Guidelines.
-Authors need to register with the journal prior to submitting, or if already registered can simply log in and begin the 5 step process.
+Authors need to register with the journal before submitting, or if already registered, they can log in and begin the 5 step process.

 Information for librarians

-As well, it may be worth noting that this journal's open source publishing system is suitable for libraries to host for their faculty members to use with journals they are involved in editing (see Open Journal Systems).
+It may also be worth noting that this journal's open source publishing system is suitable for libraries to host for their faculty members to use with journals they are involved in editing (see Open Journal Systems).

 European Journal of Social Impact and Circular Economy adopts Turnitin software to detect plagiarism.
 Any submitted article is checked to detect similarities and potential plagiarism.